Can you take a probiotic while breastfeeding?

 What are the possible side effects of taking probiotics while breastfeeding?

 While many clinical trials have shown that probiotic use is safe for you and your baby, there are a few minor side effects to consider too.
-Generally speaking, the most common side effects of taking probiotics are bloating, gas and some digestive discomfort.

 That's because these supplements are focused on adding helpful bacteria into our gut.
 However, these side effects should pass within a few weeks (but if they don't make sure to chat with your GP or medical professional and discontinue use).

-While it's very uncommon, it's also important to use probiotics with caution if you're severely immunocompromised or using a central venous catheter (as systemic infections may occur on rare occasions).
+While it's very uncommon, it's also important to use probiotics with caution if you're severely immunocompromised or using a central venous catheter (as systemic infections may occur on rare occasions) [9].

 Natural sources of probiotics

 Think probiotics can only be sourced from supplements?
 Think again.
-There are plenty of foods that contain naturally-occurring probiotics to support healthy breast milk and boost overall gut health.
+There are plenty of foods that contain naturally occurring probiotics to support healthy breast milk and boost overall gut health.

 Some of the most common natural sources of probiotics include: